munnellg/OfMagesAndMagic/README.md

 ## How to code an AI

-The goal of *Of Mages and Magic* was to provide a simple programming interface that would allow novice developers to write real, functioning code while adding an interesting challenge to the task of figuring out the language's syntax.
+The goal for *Of Mages and Magic* was to provide a simple programming interface that would allow novice developers to write real, functioning Python code while adding an interesting challenge to the task of figuring out the language's syntax.
 This section of the README will run through the basics of how this was implemented.

 For every student, their task is to write a bot - a little piece of code which will analyze the state of the game and make decisions based